We are no longer accepting applications for 2018 Interns and Company Manager.

-The performances at Ko are curated on a theme that we think will entertain, provoke and inspire our audiences – this year “Tactics for Trying Times.”
+The performances at Ko are curated on a theme that we think will entertain, provoke and inspire our audiences – this year “Radical Acts.”

 All our shows are adventurous, devised works created by the people who perform them & their teams of collaborators.
 We are not ready to announce our season yet, but as soon as we are you’ll be able visit our home page for more information about our 2018 lineup.
 In addition, we offer rehearsal residencies and intensive 6-day workshops by master teachers.
 Interns may take the workshops at a greatly reduced rate.